-While the coach class flyers are witnessing a cut back in services in amenities as they fly on commercial airlines, the first class flyers are enjoying newer more luxurious facilities.
-Some of the amenities that these high-flying business class travelers enjoy are special lounges created to cater to every need of these well heeled travelers.
-Read below to know about some of the most lavish airport lounges that have been created to cater this class of elite flyers.
+While the coach class flyers are witnessing a cut back in services in amenities as they fly on commercial airlines, the first-class flyers are enjoying newer more luxurious facilities.
+These high-flying business class travelers enjoy some of the amenities special lounges created to cater to every need of these well-heeled travelers.
+Read below to know about some of the most lavish airport lounges that have been created to cater to this class of elite flyers.

 Cathay Pacific’s newly opened lounge in Hong Kong called “The Cabin” has an ultra-modern design and an “IT Zone” which offers guests high-speed internet access, plenty of PCs and Macs, iPads and even a video-conference room.

 Cathay Pacific also has a lounge named the Arrival, for its elite flyers who have just arrived in Hong Kong.
 Besides various luxurious services and amenities, the Arrival lounge features eight fully equipped shower suites.

 The Qantas First lounge, on the other hand, allows flyers to relax in the midst of nature courtesy a vertical garden featuring more than 8,400 plants, an open kitchen restaurant, and leather lounge chairs, recliners and sofas.

 For the ultimate pampering experience, Emirates Airlines business class lounge in Dubai is the place to be.
 Besides free drinks and snacks, the lounge also spa there offers beauty and massage therapies and hairstyling.